RL for Consistency Models: Faster Reward Guided Text-to-Image Generation: Preliminaries

 where $\delta_y$ is the Dirac delta distribution with non-zero density at $y$.
 In other words, we are mapping images to be states, and the prediction of the next state in the denosing flow to be actions.
 Further, we can think of the deterministic dynamics as letting the next state be the action selected by the policy.
 Finally, we can think of the reward for each state being $0$ until the end of the trajectory when we then evaluate the final image under the task reward function.

 This formulation permits the following loss term:

 where clipping is used to ensure that when we optimize $p_{\theta}$, the new policy stay close to $p_{\theta_{old}}$, a trick popularized by the well known algorithm Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+However, one could easily replace this with other policy gradient optimizers like \cite{gao2024rebel}.

-In diffusion models, horizon $H$ is usually set as 50 or greater and time $T$ is set as $1000$.
+In diffusion models (and in our experiments for DDPO), horizon $H$ is usually set as 50 or greater and time $T$ is set as $1000$.
 A small step size is chosen for the ODE solver to minimize error, ensuring the generation of high-quality images as demonstrated by \cite{ho2020denoising}.
 Due to the long horizon and sparse rewards, training diffusion models using reinforcement learning can be challenging.